NewDefectus/defasm/README.md

 # DefAssembler
 DefAssembler is an x86-64 assembler written in JavaScript.
 It aims to be relatively lightweight, easy to use, and efficient.
 For a quick demonstration, I recommend checking out the [GitHub Pages site](https://newdefectus.github.io/defAsm/).
-Note that the assembler only supports [AT&T syntax](https://en.wikibooks.org/wiki/X86_Assembly/GAS_Syntax), so if you're wondering why your code isn't compiling, you might be using the wrong syntax (Intel).
+Note that the assembler parses [AT&T syntax](https://en.wikibooks.org/wiki/X86_Assembly/GAS_Syntax) by default - to enable Intel syntax, use the `.intel_syntax` directive.

-DefAssembler is available in two npm packages, `@defasm/core` and `@defasm/codemirror`, both of which are available in this repository.
+DefAssembler is available in two npm packages, `@defasm/core` and `@defasm/codemirror`, both of which are developed under this repository.
 DefAssembler is also the assembler used by [Code Golf](https://code.golf/ng/fizz-buzz#assembly).

 # Features